Flaykky/HexTrace/README.md

 # HexTrace
-Simple DisAssembler client for undetecteble reverse engineering
+Simple DisAssembler client, for any computers

 ## about code
 - Languages: C and C++ (excluding shell scripts)